-Cresset Partners, led by Eric Becker and Avy Stein, and Diversified Real Estate Capital, led by Larry Levy, have partnered to create the Cresset-Diversified QOZ Fund.
+Cresset Partners, led by Eric Becker and Avy Stein, and Diversified Real Estate Capital, led by Larry Levy, partnered to create the Cresset-Diversified QOZ Fund.
 The Fund is managed by an experienced team of investors along with legal, tax and accounting experts.

 The Tax Cuts and Jobs Act of 2017 created QOZs to provide potentially significant tax benefits to investors who re-invest capital gains into long-term investments into communities designated for economic development.
 This solution is useful for investors who have substantial capital gains and a desire to realize them in a tax-efficient manner.

-Cresset Partners, led by Eric Becker and Avy Stein, and Diversified Real Estate Capital, led by Larry Levy, have partnered to create the Cresset-Diversified QOZ Fund.
+Cresset Partners, led by Eric Becker and Avy Stein, and Diversified Real Estate Capital, led by Larry Levy, partnered to create the Cresset-Diversified QOZ Fund.
 The Fund is managed by an experienced team of investors along with legal, tax and accounting experts.
 Cresset-Diversified QOZ closed their first fund in Q1 2020 after successfully raising $465 million.
 The team subsequently opened up Fund II which is now open for investments.

 After-tax gains on a QOZ Investment can be more than double those of a similar investment without the QOZ benefits.
 The table below illustrates an investor’s potential after-tax returns in a QOZ investment compared to the investment of capital gains in a traditional investment both appreciating at 10%.